WheatBeer/MobileNetV2/README.md

   ### model_info.py
   - Model Information(Architecture, Parameters, etc.)
-  - If you want to get other pretrained model's parameter value, you have to change the weight path(-w).
+  - If you want to get other pretrained model's parameter values, you have to change the weight path(-w).
   - All defalut outputs are in the model_info folder.
   ~~~
   $ python3 model_info.py -h